 Hello friends, it’s mid-November, which means we do spend more time inside (at least if we live in the Northern Hemisphere), we cook more at home and maybe… we feel more creative, right?
 At least I do.
 We also crave tasty food that brings comfort and warmth into our lives.
 Can we have all that and continue to eat healthy, nutritionally dense food throughout the holiday season?
 In my opinion, not only it is possible but you will be surprised at how easy and fun it is to continue to eat healthy even during holidays and stressful times.
 The recipes in this holiday recipe round-up guide are all lectin-free, gluten-free and sugar-free.

 In addition to the recipes in the post below, scroll down to the end for more suggestions: photos and links.
 And don’t forget, my book – The Living Well Without Lectins Cookbook – is available everywhere books are sold.
 It is full of healthy and nutritious recipes that can help you build a healthy holiday menu, regardless if you are on a lectin-free diet or not.
 It’s just delicious, vibrant, tasty food that is also gluten-free, sugar-free and nasties-free.
-This is the link to Amazon US, but if you prefer other vendors or are not in the US, check out the COOKBOOK page on my website, it has some of the links where the book is available worldwide.

-I hope this will help you to create healthy meals, which you and your close family and friends can enjoy and be grateful for.
+I hope this will help you create healthy meals, which you and your close family and friends can enjoy and be grateful for.
 Home cooking is not only healthier, but it is also meditative, it keeps you active and burns quite some calories.
 A quick reminder about the importance of home cooking in our life:

 Home cooking is more than just the physical food you are preparing in the comfort of your own home.
 It’s also about the act of creating authentic nourishment; the time, effort and love that go into home cooking makes this a supreme act of self care and nourishment and impacts your health in a multitude of ways, ways we can’t even imagine.